matthew-scherf/substrate/Ethereum/Verification.md

 ## 1. Overview

 This document certifies that the full text of *Substrate Theory – Canonical Edition* has been immutably written onto the Ethereum blockchain, encoded as executable bytecode at a verifiable address.
-The text exists not as a URL or pointer, but as the runtime code itself of a smart contract — permanently distributed across all Ethereum nodes.
+The text exists not as a URL or pointer, but as the runtime code itself of a smart contract that is permanently distributed across all Ethereum nodes.

 ---